Wide Reads

 — Narrator

-Context: The narrator notices the family's sudden change in fortune and behavior upon his return.
+Context: The narrator reads the General's sudden change in fortune upon his return

 In Today's Words: